luiseduardobr1/YoutubeCommentRandom/README.md

 # Youtube Random Comment
-Select a random youtube user that commented on a video
+Select a random youtube user (or more) that commented on a video.

 # Requirements
 * [Selenium](https://selenium-python.readthedocs.io/)